Media · UX Research

 The interface was cluttered with unnecessary elements, making it difficult to scan for relevant content quickly.

-Usability testing with early design prototypes produced four key findings that reshaped the design direction.
+Usability testing with early prototypes produced four key findings.

-• Timeline comprehension: Users took longer than expected to understand how much of the currently playing programme was left — a direct signal that the progress indicator needed to be clearer and more prominent.
+• Timeline comprehension: Users struggled to see how much of the current programme was left.
+The progress indicator needed to be clearer.

-• Missing "Now" button: After exploring past or future content, users consistently looked for a quick way back to live programming.
-This feature was absent from both tested designs — but users expressed a strong need for it.
+• Missing "Now" button: After browsing past or future content, users looked for a quick way back to live.
+This feature was absent from both tested designs.

-Each design decision traces directly to a finding from user testing — nothing was added speculatively.
+Each decision traces to a testing finding.
+Nothing was added speculatively.

 Swipe over arrows

-Replaced directional arrow buttons with swipe gestures for timeline navigation.
-Swiping felt natural on touch screens and reduced the number of taps needed to browse content.
+Replaced arrow buttons with swipe gestures for timeline navigation.
+Fewer taps, more natural on touch screens.

 Unified tile sizing

-Replaced proportional programme tiles (where tile width reflected duration) with uniform sizing.
-This made titles and air times consistently readable, regardless of programme length.
-Selecting a time shows all programmes within that window — for example, 6 o'clock displays content from 5:55 to 6:30.
+Replaced proportional tiles with uniform sizing.
+Titles and air times are consistently readable regardless of programme length.
+Selecting a time shows all programmes in that window.

 "Now" button

-Added a persistent "Now" button to the timeline, allowing users to return to live programming with a single tap after browsing past or future content.
-Directly addressed the most commonly expressed missing feature from testing.
+Persistent "Now" button in the timeline.
+One tap back to live programming after browsing past or future content.
+The most requested missing feature from testing.

 Progress line